 Creating Your Google Shopping Campaign in Google Ads

 Here, we're only going to show you how to set up a single, basic campaign for all of your products.
 You can set up several different Google Shopping campaigns - all for the same website - as well as different Ad Groups within each campaign, but we're keeping things basic right now (isn't it already complicated enough?).
-We cover Advanced Google Shopping Campaigns in another guide but you need to have a basic Google Shopping campaign set up before ever exploring that far more complex setup.

 I'll take you step-by-step through the setup process and explain best practices for each step: